mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/logging/index.md

 #### Debugging using the GUI

-Clicking on the `Details` hyperlink in the GitHub should take you to the pipeline build page which should show the failed logs:
+Selecting the `Details` hyperlink in GitHub takes you to the pipeline build page which should show the failed logs:

 ```text
 can't load package: package ./..: non-canonical import path: "./.." should be ".."